 Receptionist:'I'm afraid he's still on another call.
 Would you like me to ask him to call you back?'

 Caller:'Not really.
 It's urgent, I need to speak about this now.
 Is William Smith available?'

 Receptionist:'I'll check to see if he is available. '

 Receptionist:'He is available to talk with you.
 I'll put you through to him now.'

 Below is a definition/description of each of the phrases in bold from the above text.
 Now choose the phrase from the question's selection box which you believe answers each question.
 Only use one phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the phrase (how and when it is used).
 The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase and to do a pronunciation speaking test.
+Click on this to listen to the pronunciation of the word/phrase.

 Now that you have done this exercise, I recommend that you do the second part of this exercise.
 In this second part, you'll learn more vocabulary that you will hear and could use and what to say when you want to leave a message for somebody in English.